-\begin{proof} This proof is essentially based on the argument in \cite{DEL00}.
-Fix a very ample divisor $A$.
-For an arbitrary point $x \in X$, there exists a zero dimensional complete intersection $P_{x}$ of the linear system $\mid A \mid$ containing $x$.
-The Ohsawa-Takegoshi-Manivel $L^2$-extension theorem shows for every divisor $F$ with a singular hermitian metric $h$ with the nonnegative curvature $T_{h}$, there exists an ample divisor $B$ ($B$ depends only $A$) and the following restriction map is surjective (see \cite{OT87}, \cite{Man93}).
+\begin{proof} This proof is essentially based on the argument in \cite[Theorem 1.11]{DEL00}.
+Fix a very ample divisor $A$ on $X$.
+For an arbitrary point $x \in X$, there exists a zero-dimensional complete intersection $P_{x}$ of the complete linear system $|A|$ containing $x$.
+The Ohsawa-Takegoshi-Manivel $L^2$-extension theorem asserts that, there exists an ample divisor $B$ (which depends only on $A$) such that for any divisor $F$ and a singular hermitian metric $h$ on $F$ with the positive curvature current $T_{h}$, the following restriction map is surjective (see \cite{OT87}, \cite{Man93}):

-Moreover the Ohsawa-Takegoshi-Manivel $L^2$-extension claims that for every section on $P_{x}$, the extension is satisfied an $L^{2}$-estimate with a constant independent of $F$.
-Now since the dimension of $P_{x}$ is zero, the $L^{2}$-estimate does not depend on $P_{x}$.
-That is, $L^{2}$-estimate of the extension of a section on $P_{x}$ depend only on $B$.
-Since $B$ depends only $A$, the $L^{2}$-estimate of the extension of a section on $P_{x}$ depend only on $A$.
+Moreover, the Ohsawa-Takegoshi-Manivel $L^2$-extension theorem claims that, for a section on $P_{x}$, the extended section satisfies an $L^{2}$-estimate with a constant which is independent of $F$.
+Further the $L^{2}$-estimate depends only on $A$.